Greenough family massacre: Investigation and trial

 Police and forensic investigators scoured the murder scene and collected evidence.
-In the meantime, the funeral for the four victims was held on 5 March 1993, attended by Mitchell.
-It was five weeks before Mitchell, an acquaintance of MacKenzie, was arrested on either 28 or 29 March.
+A search party fanned-out in an attempt to locate any evidence or means of identifying those responsible, an effort which lasted seven days.
+In the meantime, the funeral for the four victims, which was attended by Mitchell, was held on 5 March 1993.
+It would be a further five weeks before Mitchell, an acquaintance of MacKenzie, was charged with the murders on 27 March.
+Hand lotion used by the killer at the scene was a key piece of evidence in the investigation.
+Palm and fingerprints found in the MacKenzie family home were matched to those of Mitchell and chemists "conclusively linked" the oily substance found in fingertip prints to the hand lotion on Karen's body, determining them to be "chemically identical".
+Mitchell confessed to the crimes and took detectives step-by-step through the murder scene; a detective recalled that Mitchell "went through and methodically and clinically described everything that he had done without showing any emotion, without showing any remorse."
+Mitchell disposed of the murder weapon in the Greenough River and discarded the hand lotion in a rubbish bin.
+Police divers recovered the tomahawk five weeks after the murders; human hair still adhering to its blade.

-Mitchell pleaded guilty to four counts of wilful murder and four counts of sexual assault.
-A hand lotion used by the killer was a key piece of evidence.
-Mitchell was convicted of the murders in 1995 at the age of 24 and was sentenced to four concurrent terms of life imprisonment, with a non-parole period of 20 years.
-According to the television series Crime Investigation Australia, a judge ruled that the exact way in which Daniel, Amara, and Katrina were killed was to be sealed.
+On 8 September 1993, Mitchell pleaded guilty to four counts of wilful murder, three counts of indecently interfering with a corpse and one count of sexual penetration of a child under 13.
+Mitchell was convicted of the murders on 14 October 1993 and sentenced to strict security life imprisonment, with a non-parole period of 20 years.
+Prior to Mitchell's sentencing, a judge ruled that the exact way in which Daniel, Amara, and Katrina were killed was to be sealed.
+The judge said that the crimes "almost defy description" and that Mitchell committed "sexual activity of the most depraved kind".

 Mitchell is currently incarcerated in Bunbury Regional Prison in Western Australia.
 Due to a public outcry against the sentence, a Crown appeal ordered the non-parole period to be revoked.
 There followed a series of Supreme and High Court appeals, including a ruling that Mitchell would never be released.
 An appeal overturned the non-release ruling and reinstated his 20-year non-parole period, and he consequently became eligible for parole in 2013, with a three-year review in 2016.
 In September 2013, Mitchell was refused parole.
 Attorney General Michael Mischin stated that his decision to refuse parole was based upon the gravity of the crime and the safety of the community.
 He became eligible for parole again in October 2016, and was refused parole again.
 As required by statute, his next review by the board was due in September 2019.
-In 2018 due to new McGowan government law which delays parole consideration for mass murderers and serial killers for a period of 6 years, Mitchell was no longer eligible for parole in 2019.
+In 2018 due to a, at the time new, McGowan government law which delays parole consideration for mass murderers and serial killers for a period of six years, Mitchell was no longer eligible for parole in 2019.